MUDE-2025/GA1.4/02_traffic/Report_traffic.md

     1 point for recognizing that neither distribution fits the tail very well (0.5 points for a convincing explanation that deviates from that) in the graphical logscale or QQ plot
-    0.5 points for the correct KS p-value for $F$ (0.0) or for the correct computation if they chose a different pdf 0.5 points for the correct KS p-value for $v$ (0.102) or for the correct computation if they chose a different pdf 0.5 points for the correct interpretation of the KS results for $F$: we can reject H_0 0.5 points for the correct interpretation of the KS results for $v$: we cannot reject H_0
+    0.5 points for the correct KS p-value for $F$ (0.0) or for the correct computation if they chose a different pdf 0.5 points for the correct KS p-value for $v$ (0.102) or for the correct computation if they chose a different pdf 0.5 points for the correct interpretation of the KS p-value for $F$: we can reject H_0 0.5 points for the correct interpretation of the KS p-value for $v$: we cannot reject H_0 (also full points on the last two items if the interpreted wrong KS-values correctly)

 % solution_end